 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-DSLs can work outside of these hours when matters of support or a child protection matter arises. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary via the School Business Manager email admin@gadevalley.herts.sch.uk or telephone 01442 391324. - When the DSL is absent, please contact school's Deputy DSL(s).
-Please use the details in the above paragraph for absence of our DSL or out of hours contact. - If the school's DSL and deputies are not available or cannot be reached, via the School Business Manager email admin@gadevalley.herts.sch.uk or telephone 01442 391324. - The School Business Manager will be available via email, face to face or telephone during the school holiday periods.
-Any safeguarding concerns will be responded to in a timely manner.
-The Headteacher will check emails at various times during the holiday period.
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary head@bonneygrove.herts.sch.uk - When the DSL is absent, please contact school's Deputy DSL(s) admin@bonneygrove.herts.sch.uk - If the school's DSL and deputies are not available or cannot be reached admin@bonneygrove.herts.sch.